iROSA-lab/tiago_dual_pick_place/README.md

 ## Configuration
 ### Changing the arm
 This pipeline has been tested to work with the left arm and gripper.
-You can switch to the right arm by opening __launch/pick_place.launch__ and simply replacing all occurences of the word 'left' with 'right'.
+You can switch to the right arm by simply replacing all occurences of the word 'left' with 'right' in __launch/pick_place.launch__.

 ### Configuring motion
 __config/pick_motions_left__ and __config/pick_motions_right__ define two positions for the left / right arm: a pre-grasp position and the final go-to position after picking up the object.